j-zeng/angular2-rest-resource/README.md

 @Injectable()
 export class HeroResource extends Resource {
     //  create, get, update, and delete functions are automatically available after setting url url = 'https://your.domain.here/hero';

     // (optional) defining a custom endpoint function getByName(name: string): Observable<any> {
         return this.request('GET', 'https://your.domain.here/hero?name=:name', { name: name });
-        //  or simply as:  return this.request('GET', 'https://your.domain.here/hero', { name: name });
+        //  or alternatively:  return this.request('GET', 'https://your.domain.here/hero', { name: name });
         //  all unreferenced parameters will be appended as a query string

         //  signature:  this.request(operation, url, [params], [data], [headers], [successHandler], [errorHandler]);
-        //  valid operation values:  'GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS'
+        //  possible operations:  'GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS'
-        //  the data argument is used by 'POST', 'PUT', and 'PATCH' operations; other operations will ignore this argument's value
+        //  data argument is used by 'POST', 'PUT', and 'PATCH' operations; other operations ignore it's value }
-    }

     //  (optional) defining a custom endpoint function to override the default create, get, update, or delete function